Here are the frequently asked questions from the Troop Cookie Training.

 Resolve situations like this directly with the troop leaders for your daughters' troops.

-Yes, they can be used in the trading post at both Camp Ehawee and Camp Black Hawk.
-Girls can also redeem for merch in all Badgerland shops.
+Yes, they can be used in the trading posts at both Camp Ehawee and Camp Black Hawk and redeemed for merchandise in all Badgerland Shops.

 Did you say booth sales go towards a girl's recognition and rewards?
 How does that work?

 Yes, booth cookies count toward girl rewards.
 The easiest way, is to calculate how many hours the girls sold cookies and the number of cookies sold throughout the booth.
-Determine the number of cookies sold per hour and then assign those to the girls based on how many hours she worked.
+Determine the number of cookies sold per hour and then complete a Troop to Girl transfer those to the girls based on how many hours she worked.

 Troop Rewards - Based on registered girls or girls selling?
 We have two girls registered who haven't been at meetings for several months.